-PBGC used the same explicit loading factors as used since FY2007 for expenses in all terminated plans and single-employer probable terminations.
-The reserve for expenses was assumed to be 1.37% of the liability for benefits plus additional reserves for cases whose plan asset determinations, participant database audits, and actuarial valuations were not yet complete.
+PBGC used the expense assumption for expenses in all terminated plans and single-employer probable terminations.
+The reserve for expenses was assumed to be 0.68% of the liability for benefits plus additional reserves for cases whose plan asset determinations, participant database audits, and actuarial valuations were not yet complete.
 The factors to determine the additional reserves were based on case sizes (large/small), number of participants, and time since trusteeship.
 The factors used in the expense reserve formula are shown in Table 2C.

-During the 2018 fiscal year, PBGC improved the system that calculates the liabilities to address some of the valuation audit findings surrounding the valuation systems.
+During the 2019 fiscal year, PBGC improved the system that calculates the liabilities to address some of the valuation audit findings surrounding the valuation systems.
 In this year we have made improvements to our ability to value missing participant liabilities, included additional annuity forms, improved the accuracy of multiemployer cash flow projections, improved the calculation of shared payment QDROs, as well as increased and improved the reports available for the analysis of our results.